The Met: Museum Website Redesign

 Design Process

-Evaluated the existing Met website for usability issues
+Evaluated the existing website for usability issues

 Identified pain points across navigation, ticketing, and event discovery